openharmony/docs/en/application-dev/reference/apis/js-apis-inner-application-uiAbilityContext.md

 disconnectServiceExtensionAbility(connection: number): Promise\<void>;

-Disconnects from a ServiceExtensionAbility.
+Disconnects this ability from a ServiceExtensionAbility and after the successful disconnection, sets the remote object returned upon the connection to void.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.Ability.AbilityRuntime.Core